 The Bay Area Council has opened its first overseas office in the dynamic Yangpu District of Shanghai, with a mission to open the floodgates of trade between the Shanghai region and the Bay Area.

-After several years of trans-Pacific collaboration between the Bay Area Council and business and government leaders in Shanghai, we are proud to announce that we have reached an agreement with Chinese officials to open a physical office in Yangpu District, Shanghai to begin the important work of bilateral trade and investment promotion between our two regions.
-More than just an office, the agreement is a partnership that allows the Bay Area to enhance our role as a leader in the global economy and assert our position as the key economic link to the Pacific Rim.
+After several years of trans-Pacific collaboration between the Bay Area Council and business and government leaders in China, we are proud to announce that we have opened a physical office in Shanghai’s Yangpu District to begin the important work of bilateral trade and investment promotion between our two regions.
+More than just an office, our partnership with local Chinese officials allows the Bay Area to enhance its role as a leader in the global economy and assert our region’s position as the key economic link to the Pacific Rim.

 Mark Edmunds, Vice Chairman & Regional Managing Partner, Deloitte

 In this Century of the Pacific, it is not an option to be without a China strategy.
 The Committee works to connect business and government leaders in the Bay Area and Yangtze River Delta region to promote mutual exchange and economic growth by increasing the business, policy and cultural ties that bind our two regions.